STEVE INSKEEP, Host:

 Yesterday, Senate Minority Leader Mitch McConnell demanded that Democrats send that bill to the president.

-Senator MITCH McCONNELL (Republican, Kentucky; Senate Minority Leader): It has been ready for two months.
+MITCH MCCONNELL: It has been ready for two months.
 We all know he will sign it.
 There is no good reason not to send the veterans bill down to the president for signature.

 INSKEEP: David, we just got a few seconds left, but we mentioned the sub-prime mortgage crisis.
 What has Congress tried to do about that and what's happened?